Dental Implants River Ridge

 What Are Dental Implants?

 A dental implant is a small, screw-shaped post that is usually made from titanium due to its biocompatible properties.
 During a minor surgical procedure, the implant is positioned into the jawbone.
-It naturally bonds with the surrounding bone, allowing it to provide sturdy support for a customized dental crown on top.
+It naturally bonds with the surrounding bone, allowing it to provide sturdy support for a customized dental crown that is secured on top.
 Multiple implants can also be used to secure a dental bridge or even a full denture in place.
 In any case, you can count on dental implants to deliver lifelike replacement teeth that stay in place and can last for decades to come!

 The 4-Step Dental Implant Process

-1. Consultation – First, deJong, Dr. Plaisance and Dr. Bostick will need to verify that you’re a good dental implant candidate by conducting initial exams of your mouth and jaw and reviewing your overall health.
+1. Consultation – First, Plaisance and Dr. Bostick will need to verify that you’re a good dental implant candidate by conducting initial exams of your mouth and jaw and reviewing your overall health.

 3. Osseointegration – After being surgically placed, the implants need time to bond to the natural tissue and bone, creating a solid foundation that will be able to support replacement teeth.
 This process, called osseointegration, can take up to six months.